-NilssonHedge provides a Daily CTA/Managed Futures index, based on the average returns of the underlying managers.
+NilssonHedge provides a Daily CTA/Managed Futures index, based on the average returns for managers providing daily return data.

 The managers included in the index are based on strategies that we have identified as consisting of Managed Futures funds (or using similar strategies) reporting Daily Numbers.
 Most of the managers are diversified across style and sector while other are focused on a particular sector.
 Some of them deploy leverage, to offset the risk reduction that a multiple return source allocation typically implies.

 From Jan 1st, 2020 the index discloses constituents.
 The Index should be used as an indication of performance and general direction of pnl.
 The index is updated daily, without any manual checks.
 Thus the data may not be consistent over time and contain errors.
 The index does not adjust for different fee levels or entry/exit fees.